r-fukutoku/CS_Data_Visualization/index.md

 ## Analysis Methodologies
-All movies with zero vote counts were removed from the subset data, and all movie data of the dataframe was separated into seven subsets of 20-year span by extracting first four digits from the release_date column.
+All movies with zero vote counts were removed from the subset data.
+Then, all movie data of the dataframe was separated into seven subsets of 20-year span by extracting first four digits from the release_date column.
 Then, the visualizations were created to analyze three correlations between popularity and vote average, vote count and vote average, and vote count and popularity.
 The popularity values were calculated in logarithm of 10 for the better visualizations since the values vary over a wide range, from 0.000001 to 547.488298.

 The types of visualizations:
-- A hexbin plot of popularity in log10 vs vote_average - the hexbin plot bins the individual movie points by where they fall on the plot, and shows areas of high density and resolves the data.
+- **A hexbin plot of popularity in log10 vs vote_average**: the hexbin plot bins the individual movie points by where they fall on the plot, and shows areas of high density and resolves the data.
-- A strip plot of vote count vs vote average: all movies were separated into three categories based on their vote average - low: 0≤x<4, middle: 4≤x<8, high: 8≤x≤10.
+- **A strip plot of vote count vs vote average:** all movies were separated into three categories based on their vote average - low: 0≤x<4, middle: 4≤x<8, high: 8≤x≤10.
 Each movie is a plot point.
 (The size of plot regarding the vertical axis, vote count, is different between 1941-1960 plot and 2001-2020 plot to examine their trends).
-- A strip plot of vote count vs popularity - all movies were separated into three categories based on their popularity - low: 0≤x<10, middle: 10≤x<15, high: 15≤x for 2001-2020, and low: 0≤x<20, middle: 20≤x<100, high: 100≤x for 2001-2020; the separations were adjusted for the better visualizations for the comparison purpose.
+- **A strip plot of vote count vs popularity**: all movies were separated into three categories based on their popularity - low: 0≤x<10, middle: 10≤x<15, high: 15≤x for 2001-2020, and low: 0≤x<20, middle: 20≤x<100, high: 100≤x for 2001-2020; the separations were adjusted for the better visualizations for the comparison purpose.
 Each movie is a plot point.
 (The size of plot regarding the vertical axis, vote count, is different between 1941-1960 plot and 2001-2020 plot to examine their trends).

 ## Results